-How do specialized BSPM systems involving weevils cope with the anthropocene?
-At a time of unprecedented human-induced ecosystem disruption, many aspects of these complex relationships may be affected.
-Fragmentation of forests resulting in greater distances between plant conspecifics, general collapse of insect diversity and biomass, or interference with host plant locations due to light pollution or deterioration of chemical communication associated with ozone concentration and global warming are all likely to decrease the effectiveness of these specialized pollination systems (Potts et al. 2016; Vanderplanck et al. 2021; Wagner et al. 2021).
-On the resilience or vulnerability of this type of mutualism will depend the maintenance of reproduction of a significant part of the tropical flora.

 Acknowledgements

+We thank the editor and the four reviewers for their very detailed and constructive comments on an earlier version of this study.
 We would like to thank all the researchers who have contributed to the recognition of the importance of plant-weevil pollination mutualism through detailed and time-consuming descriptions of the taxonomy, ecology and physiology of these systems.
 We thank Z. Dao (Joseph Ki-Zerbo University, Ouagadougou, Burkina Faso), M. Gueye (UCAD, Dakar, Senegal) and R. G. Oberprieler (CSIRO, Canberra, Australia) for providing images of weevils and host plants.
-This work was supported by recurring fundings from CIRAD (Julien Haran) and INRAE (Gael J. Kergoat).
+This work was supported by recurring funding from CIRAD (Julien Haran) and INRAE (Gael J. Kergoat).
 Bruno de Medeiros was funded by a STRI postdoctoral fellowship while writing this manuscript.

 Conflict of interest disclosure